 Deep cleaning results

-Even with my doubts, I still proceeded with testing this robot how it does in deep cleaning tests.
+Even with my doubts, I still tested this robot how it does in deep cleaning tests.
 It picked up 26.3% of embedded sand on mid-pile carpet.
 The lack of a brush roll severely hampers it at cleaning anything below the surface.

 Before I reveal the results, I have to say that the T10 was built with mopping at the forefront.
 Every design aspect catered towards this functionality, from the front-mounted pads to the base station.